-At the Agora, we offer an egg sharing programme which can provide an affordable solution for those women needing IVF or ICSI who are willing, as part of their treatment, to donate some of their surplus eggs to another woman to help her become a mother.
-Egg sharing does not mean that you or the person you share your eggs with will have a lower success rate.
+Egg sharing can provide an affordable solution if you need IVF or ICSI and are willing, as part of your treatment, to donate some of your surplus eggs to another woman to help her become a mother.
+Egg sharing does not mean that either you or the person you share your eggs with will have a lower success rate.

 Who can egg share?

 To be accepted as an egg sharer, you need to be a non-smoker aged between 18 and 35 and have:

 - No history of inherited diseases

 - A normal ovarian reserve with an AMH level > 12 pmol/l

 If you feel you could be eligible, and this is something you want to discuss further, please contact us to discuss the next steps.

 To find out more, you can download our patient information leaflet about egg sharing.

 Book your place online using the button below.